KolbySisk/tob-sr/src/rune-crafting/README.md

 ![Start](./start.png)

-- Start with equipment panel selected, and bank open
+- Start with your inventory full and matching the image
-- Start with a fresh ring of dueling
+- Make sure your house matches the house image